5k, 10k, and Butler Blue’s 1-mile Dawg Walk

 Thank you for joining us!

-Thanks so much to everyone who joined us in 2021 to refresh our Bulldog Jog live in person and on campus!
-Congrats to Jackson Morrill and Anne Clinton on their victories, and to everyone who supported the Dawg Walk (we raised $660 for the Indy Humane Society).
+Thanks so much to everyone who joined us in 2022 to refresh our Bulldog Jog live in person and on campus!
+Congrats to our 2022 5k winners Anne Clinton and Brady Harless, and 15k winners Lori Quick and Declan Black, and to everyone who supported the Dawg Walk.
+(We were able to raise $3,200 for Butler HRC student programs and Indy Runners giving back initiatives.
+And we donated $1,172 to the Indy Humane Society.)

 We have plenty of jobs, big and small, to suit your volunteer preferences, from water stops to course marshals and more.
 Volunteers also earn points for the Butler Points Challenge, and there are jobs that let you volunteer and also run the race—double points!